 Diagnostic Radiology Residency

-The Spectrum Health/Michigan State University Diagnostic Radiology program offers a robust training experience with a case volume being among the top in the state, including cases in rare diseases and post-transplant studies.
+The Spectrum Health/Michigan State University Diagnostic Radiology Residency program offers a robust training experience with a case volume being among the top in the state, including cases in rare diseases and post-transplant studies.
 Residents train within the only Level 1 adult and pediatric trauma centers in West Michigan.